The Best Commercial Truck Insurance Companies for 2026

 Certain Types of Cargo

 Furthermore, certain types of cargo are excluded from commercial truck insurance policies.
-These include valuables such as money and jewelry; drugs such as alcohol, tobacco, and pharmaceuticals; contraband; live animals; property in another carrier’s possession; and explosive materials.
+These include valuables such as money and jewelry; high-risk or restricted commodities such as alcohol, tobacco, and pharmaceuticals; contraband; live animals; property in another carrier’s possession; and explosive materials.
 In some cases, additional coverage options, such as Hazmat Insurance and Livestock Cargo Insurance, are available to insure these types of cargo.

 Sample Policy

 To get a better idea of what is included and excluded from a commercial truck insurance policy, request a sample policy from the insurance company.
-To see what a policy form might look like, here’s a Sample Motor Truck Cargo Coverage Form from National General.
+To see what a policy form might look like, here’s a sample Motor Carrier Coverage Form from National General.
 You may wish to request several samples for different types of coverage (such as primary liability and motor truck cargo coverage) to ensure that all your bases are covered.

 Commercial Truck Insurance Costs

-The “cost” of an insurance policy typically refers to how much a business owner must pay in monthly premiums.
-Higher policy limits correlate with more expensive monthly premiums.
-Costs for commercial truck insurance vary significantly, depending on factors such as the type of truck (e.g. semi-truck, box truck, cement mixer, etc.), truck size, deductible, type of cargo, and location.
+The “cost” of an insurance policy typically refers to the annual premium, although business owners frequently pay this total through monthly installments.
+Higher policy limits correlate with more expensive premiums.
+Costs for commercial truck insurance vary significantly depending on factors such as the driving record and experience of the operators, operating radius, the type and size of the truck (e.g. semi-truck, box truck, cement mixer, etc.), deductible, type of cargo, and location.

 How Much Does Commercial Truck Insurance Cost?

-Commercial truck insurance costs between $2,000 to $18,000 per vehicle per year, depending on the type of truck and if owner-operators are under a lease or their own authority.
+Commercial truck insurance costs between $3,000 to $32,000 per vehicle per year, depending on the type of truck and whether owner-operators are named under a lease or their own authority.

-Progressive estimates the average commercial truck insurance policy is between $703 per month for specialty truckers and up to $1,118 per month for transport truckers (an average of approximately $8,400-$13,500 a year).
-But for owner-operators with a permanent lease to a motor carrier, the motor carrier usually covers the primary insurance, meaning that the owner-operator will have to pay less out of pocket.
-However, owner-operators under their own authority are responsible for all of their insurance for their trucks and their drivers, which increases costs.
-Depending on how much or how little additional coverage is needed, the range can be as significant as $2,000 to $18,000 or more.
+Progressive’s published data indicates the national average monthly cost for for-hire truck policies is $746 for specialty truckers and $954 for transport truckers.
+However, 2026 market benchmarks for Progressive policies typically range from $12,000 to $22,000 or more per year.
+For owner-operators with a permanent lease to a motor carrier, the carrier usually covers the primary insurance, meaning the owner-operator pays less out of pocket—often between $3,000 and $5,000 annually.
+Conversely, owner-operators under their own authority are responsible for all insurance for their trucks and drivers, which significantly increases costs.
+Depending on the cargo, radius, and experience, these annual costs typically range from $14,000 to $32,000.

 Factors That Affect the Cost of Commercial Truck Insurance Policies